Skip to content

 California VA Loans: Top 10 Frequently Asked Questions

-As a mortgage company that specializes in VA home loans, we receive a lot of questions about the program.
-Today, we will provide answers to ten of the most frequently asked questions about California VA loans.
+As a mortgage company that specializes in VA home loans, we receive a lot of questions about that program.
+Today, we will provide answers to ten of the most frequently asked questions relating to California VA loans.

 California VA Loans: Top 10 FAQs Answered

-Note: If you have a question that is not covered below, and you live in the state of California, please contact our staff.
-Located in the Bay Area, Bridgepoint Funding offers VA loans to borrowers all across the Golden State.
-And we’re here to help!
+Note: If you live in California and have a question that’s not covered below, please contact our staff.
+We specialize in the VA loan program and serve borrowers all across the Golden State!

 1. What is a VA loan, exactly?